New Mexico Drywall Installation and Texture Contractor (GS-7) Ultimate Exam Prep Rental Package

 • Included Book: Code of Federal Regulations - 29 CFR Part 1926 (OSHA)

-This reference supports study of federal construction safety standards, including worker protection, fall protection, scaffolds, ladders, personal protective equipment, hazard awareness, material handling, and general jobsite safety requirements for drywall and construction work.
+This OSHA construction safety reference supports study of federal construction safety standards, personal protective equipment, hazard communication, scaffolding awareness, fall protection awareness, tools, equipment, material handling, drywall work safety awareness, and job-site safety responsibilities.

 • Included Book: New Mexico Commercial Building Code (NMAC 14.7.2), 2021